mpartel/kwin-thirds/README.md

 # Installation

-Run `./reinstall.sh`.
+Run `./install.sh`
-At least on Kubuntu 18.04, this installs the script to `~/.local/share/kwin/scripts/kwin-thirds`.
-To uninstall, run `plasmapkg2 -t kwinscript -r kwin-thirds`.

-Activate the plugin from "Settings" -> "Window management" -> "KWin Scripts".
+Activate the plugin from "System Settings" -> "Window management" -> "KWin Scripts".

-The keyboard shortcuts usually conflict with existing shortcuts, so you'll have to configure them manually in "Settings" -> "Shortcuts" -> "Global Keyboard Shortcuts" -> "KWin" -> search for "Thirds".
+The keyboard shortcuts usually conflict with existing shortcuts, so you'll have to configure them manually in "System Settings" -> "Shortcuts" -> "Global Keyboard Shortcuts" -> "KWin" -> search for "Thirds".

+# Uninstallation

+Uninstall the package with `plasmapkg2 -t kwinscript -r kwin-thirds`.
+Remove the shortcuts with `qdbus org.kde.kglobalaccel /component/kwin cleanUp`.